1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

 ## Update your SCIM Bridge when Google Workspace is your IdP

-> [!TIP]
-> Check for 1Password SCIM Bridge updates on the [SCIM bridge releases notes website](https://releases.1password.com/provisioning/scim-bridge/).

-1. Connect to your Cloud Shell and run the following command:
+1. Create a new revision of your SCIM Bridge deployment using the latest version of the [`op-scim-bridge-gw.yaml`](./op-scim-bridge-gw.yaml) Cloud Run services YAML in this directory:

 ```sh
 curl --silent --show-error \